nasa-gibs/onearth/docker/README.md

 in order to support time dynamic layers.
 A WMS Service is also available as a separate Docker image.

-To build the Docker images and deploy the OnEarth stack, run:
+To build the Docker images and deploy the OnEarth stack, Update the `ONEARTH_VERSION` and `ONEARTH_RELEASE` variables in `version.sh` and source the file: `source version.sh`.
-`build.sh` and then `run.sh` from the source root.
+Then run: `build.sh` and `run.sh` from the source root.

+Note that you may need to manually update the version numbers within the Dockerfiles.

 Alternatively, you can run each Docker image individually by building the
 image: `docker build -t onearth .`, and then starting a container using that image.
 Make sure to expose the appropriate ports (e.g., port 80) on the container to access the image server.

 By default, the containers use a Docker network `oe2` to communicate with each other.